Chandler Henley

 Prior to coaching, Henley worked in sales for IBM and Google.
 He also worked as a part-time researcher for NBC's Football Night in America.

 Henley played wide receiver at Yale from 2002-06, recording 110 career receptions for 1,609 yards (14.6 avg.) and 11 touchdowns.
-In 2006, as the sole captain of an Ivy League championship team, he led the team in receptions, yards and touchdowns.
+In 2006, he was the sole captain of an Ivy League championship team and led the Bulldogs in receptions, yards and touchdowns.

 A native of Littleton, Colorado, Henley graduated with a bachelor's degree in sociology from Yale and earned a master's degree in higher education administration from Vanderbilt.
-He lives in Miami Lakes with his wife, Noelle, and step-daughter, Mia.
+He lives with his wife, Noelle, and step-daughter, Mia.